-Percentage of waiver participants who received services specified in the ISP in accordance with type, scope, amount, frequency, and duration specified in the ISP.
-Number of waiver participants reviewed (denominator).
-Number of waiver waiver participants who received services specified in the ISP in accordance with the type, scope, amount, frequency, and duration specified in the ISP (numerator)
+(13)D.d.1 Percentage of waiver participants who received services specified in the PCSP in accordance with the type,scope,amount,frequency,and duration specified in the PCSP.
+Numerator= Number of waiver participants who received services specified in the PCSP in accordance with the type, scope,amount,frequency, and duration specified in the PCSP.Denominator= Number of waiver participants reviewed.